-The written test covers the following skills/concepts:
+The Graduate Theory Test covers the following topics:

-- figured bass and part writing
+- part writing

 - harmonic analysis

-- non-chord tones and melodic figuration
+- non-chord tones/melodic figuration

 - 20th-century scales